 Blue Springs converted three plays into the second quarter with Ian Brown’s 8-yard fade to Shepherd.
 Warmack then made it 26-0 two possessions later with a highlight-reel 67-yarder.
 The Kansas State commit cut back to his left in the backfield, hurdled a player on the ground and sped toward the right side of the end zone.

 Donohoe said Warmack definitely has recovered the from the sore ankles and feet that were bothering him midseason.

-Page 2 of 2 - “He’s taken good care of himself,” the coach said.
+“He’s taken good care of himself,” the coach said.
 “The last two games he hasn’t had a whole lot of carries, so he’s a little fresher running the ball right now.”